← Back to research

 • 0 open issues — either very stable or very responsive (probably both) [1]

-• Homebrew distribution via finbarr/tap/yolobox
+• Homebrew distribution via finbarr/tap/yolobox, plus a curl install script [2]

 Strengths